The hoard, unearthed in the Clowne area in summer 2014, consists of ten medieval coins from various dates in the 12th century.

 During the hearing, Mr Bird read out a report by Gareth Williams, curator of early medieval coins at the British Museum.

-Mr Williams stated in his report: “The coins were discovered through the metal detecting of cultivated land in the course of an organised trip by the Coil to the Soil group.
+Mr Williams stated: “The coins were discovered through the metal detecting of cultivated land in the course of an organised trip by the Coil to the Soil group.

 “They are of good silver.